Panic is defined as an overwhelming sense of fear, where both body and mind become alert, over-sensitive and under the scrutiny of pressure.

 It’s easy to see how ongoing symptoms of panic can develop into a vicious cycle, which if maintained, can soon become challenging to break.

 While some of the above resemble further issues and can be controlled, others cannot, in conjunction with the disruption of ongoing panic, requiring the need for anxiety help.
 We offer dual diagnosis treatment for people with co-occurring drug or alcohol addiction and anxiety at Nova Recovery.

 Causes of panic disorders

-Similarly, to further mental health issues, the causation of panic disorder is personal and commonly linked to underlying sensitivities.
-Trauma, distress, heightened stress and pressure, ill-health, and cognitive vulnerabilities can all trigger the brain to remain in alertness, causing irritability and a sense of panic.
+Similar to other mental health issues, the cause of panic disorder is personal and commonly linked to underlying sensitivities.
+Trauma, distress, heightened stress and pressure, ill health, and cognitive vulnerabilities can all trigger the brain to remain in alertness, causing irritability and a sense of panic.

-Environments, genes, and family history of mental health issues are also leading causations of panic disorder, posing as uncontrollable stimuli.
+Environment, genetics, and family history of mental health issues are also leading causes of panic disorder, posing as uncontrollable stimuli.

 Instead of this approach, standard coping strategies may be followed which may not offer full respite from symptoms of panic.

 The aim of panic disorder treatment will be to ease your symptoms, reduce the ongoing fear of panic and its unpredictable effects, and also reduce the need for unhealthy coping strategies.